What’s the first thought that comes to your mind when you hear the name “Taylor Guitars”?

 The most premium-feeling and sounding guitar under $1000 is undoubtedly the Taylor 214ce.
-I think you’ll be hard-pressed to find a situation where the Taylor 214ce doesn’t cut it.
-But if you’re not willing to spend that much, the Taylor 114e is an equally capable option but with a few minor downgrades.
+You’ll be hard-pressed to find a situation where the Taylor 214ce doesn’t cut it.
+But if you’re not willing to spend that much, the Taylor 114e is an equally capable option only with a few minor downgrades.

-Finally, the Academy 12e is the most comfortable guitar on this list, and is the one every student and intermediate player must give serious thought to.
+Finally, the Academy 12e is the most comfortable guitar on this list, and is the one every student and intermediate player must seriously consider.

 Is a Taylor Guitar Worth the Money?

 You be the judge?
 Are Taylor guitars worth YOUR money?

 If you know that you’re paying for the build quality and decades of innovation and refinement, they are certainly worth the money.